 “My family loved this dish!!
 I snuck in a package of mushrooms and no one noticed!
 Next time I’ll add even more veggies.
 There’s plenty of sauce to hide all the veggies without suspicion!!”

 “I made this last night.
 This is so good!!
 All I could think about was how good it was going to taste the next night.
 So right now, being the next night, I just finished eating some and it reheated perfectly!
-This is high on my list for comfort food must-haves!
+This is high on my list of comfort food must-haves!
 Thank you for sharing this recipe! 😊“

 This is a hearty dinner that is perfect to feed a crowd, or if you are looking to have some delicious leftovers for the next day.
 Also, to save some time you can easily make it with rotisserie chicken.